-AC TIVITY TIMELINE 1.
-Analyze, tabulate, and verify survey data - August 1, 2011 - • Use descriptive statistics to analyze survey responses; September 30, 2011 Describe the existing and future broadband uses and applications of the region's anchor institutions; Describe the existing bandwidth being purchased at the "front door" and its availability at the workstation-level for the anchor institutions; Determine the current cost for the bandwidth being purchased by anchor institutions; • Identify the vendor(s) currently supplying the existing bandwidth for anchor institutions; • Identify situational factors and issues that impact whether anchor institutions decide to obtain or increase broadband capacity; Obtain baseline data related to broadband connectivity and use that can be used to justify and support additional broadband funding requests for the region; and Use GIS methodologies to map metrics such as anchor institution broadband costs and connections speeds.
-2. Analyze diagnostics - August 1, 2011 - Describe the existing broadband networks currently deployed in selected anchor institutions; September 30, 2011 Identify situational factors and issues that impact how selected anchor intrinsic and a state of the selected anchor intrinsic institutions deploy their broadband networks; and • Determine ways that the region's anchor institutions can improve their network deployments and use of broadband.
-3. Analyze interview and focus group data - August 1, 2011 - • Identify situational factors and issues that impact whether anchor institutions September 30, 2011 decide to obtain or increase broadband capacity; and Describe factors that affect anchor institutions' capacity to use broadband effectively.
-4. Develop 2-4 self-paced, online instructional modules regarding broadband and its October 1 - 31, 2011 importance - • Based on findings from activities 1-3, determine topics of the modules; Develop the modules; • Pre-test the modules; Modify modules (if necessary) based on feedback from pre-test; and Roll out modules to FRBA anchor institutions.
+ACTIVITY TIMELINE 1.
+Analyze, tabulate, and verify survey data - May 1, 2011 - June • Use descriptive statistics to analyze survey responses; 30, 2011 • Describe the existing and future broadband uses and applications of the region's anchor institutions; • Describe the existing bandwidth being purchased at the "front door" and its availability at the workstation-level for the anchor institutions; Determine the current cost for the bandwidth being purchased by anchor institutions; • Identify the vendor(s) currently supplying the existing bandwidth for anchor institutions; • Identify situational factors and issues that impact whether anchor institutions decide to obtain or increase broadband capacity; • Obtain baseline data related to broadband connectivity and use that can be used to justify and support additional broadband funding requests for the region; and • Use GIS methodologies to map metrics such as anchor institution broadband costs and connections speeds.
+2. Analyze diagnostics - May 1, 2011 - June Describe the existing broadband networks currently deployed in selected anchor institutions; 30, 2011 Identify situational factors and issues that impact how selected anchor institutions deploy their broadband networks; and Determine ways that the region's anchor institutions can improve their network deployments and use of broadband.
+3. Analyze interview and focus group data - May 1, 2011 - June • Identify situational factors and issues that impact whether anchor institutions 30, 2011 decide to obtain or increase broadband capacity; and • Describe factors that affect anchor institutions' capacity to use broadband effectively.
+4. Develop 2-4 self-paced, online instructional modules regarding broadband and its July 1 - October 31, importance - 2011 • Based on findings from activities 1-3, determine topics of the modules; Develop the modules; • Pre-test the modules; Modify modules (if necessary) based on feedback from pre-test; and Roll out modules to NFBA anchor institutions.
 5. Deliver interim report that details completed project activities.
 October 31, 2011

-These activities will be conducted to address Task 3 and outcomes will be reported in the third interim report due October 31, 2011.
+These activities will be conducted to address Task 3 and outcomes will be reported in the third interim report now due October 31, 2011.